terrain

 I use a 2 x 1.6 square meters permanent wargames table covered with 5

-x 4 = 20 modules (40 x 40 cm).
-The modules are made of PVC and some
+x 4 = 20 terrain modules (40 x 40 cm).
+The modules are made from EPS and some

 feature of the battlefield.
 However, I have found more operative the